kogito-ops/puppet-ufw/DEVELOPMENT.md

 * [ ] Examples are updated according to the changes.
 * [ ] Files are documented using [puppet strings syntax][].
 * [ ] [REFERENCE.md][] is updated according to the changes.
 Command: `pdk bundle exec puppet strings generate --format markdown --out REFERENCE.md`
+* [ ] `pre-commit` command shows no failures.

+### Pre-commit

+This project uses [pre-commit][] to validate commit contents before it's created.
+Please follow the corresponding documentation on how to setup and use it.

 ### Development sandbox